Home RecipesMain courses Peruvian Fried Rice “Chaufa” with Chicken

 • Spread a bit of vegetable oil on the base of the pan and pour the eggs in.

-• Chop the omelette up in squares.
+• Chop the omelette up into squares.

 For the fried rice